 The given chart compares which city people expect to visit in 2018 by their country of origin.
 Overall, Americans are more willing to visit foreign cities than Canadians and Mexicans, and the distribution of expected cities varies by their country of origin.

-London, Paris, and Madrid had the most expectations to visit in USA at 69,000, 100,000, 70,000 each.
-Istanbul had the most in Canada at 70,000 people.
-London, Paris, and Istanbul were the least expected in Mexico at around 20,000 people while Madrid was least famous in Canada.
+London, Paris, and Madrid were the cities with the most expected American visitors 69,000, 100,000, 70,000 each.
+Istanbul had the most Canadians expected to visit at 70,000 people.
+London, Paris, and Istanbul expected the least Mexicans at around 20,000 people while Madrid was least popular in Canada.

 In terms of their countries of origin, Mexicans chose Madrid as their city to visit at a little more than 60,000 people and both Istanbul and London were the least popular at 20,000 people.
 70,000 Canadians chose Istanbul as their expected city to visit and only around a half of that chose Madrid at 30,000.
 Paris was the most popular city for Americans at 100,000 people and Istanbul was the least at 60,000.